 Amerisleep is the only company on our list officially licensed to use Celliant® in its mattress covers.
 This fabric is determined by the FDA1 to promote more restful sleep, and clinical testing showed that people fell asleep on average 15 minutes faster — meaning you get 2 extra hours of sleep per week!

 If the cover can do that, just imagine what you get from the rest of the mattress.

 The Amerisleep AS3 also has a special transition foam layer that provides additional, targeted support and pressure relief for common sore spots like the shoulders and lower back.
-Using their proprietary Surface Modification Technology (SMT) they add precision-cut channels to this layer.
-SMT creates targeted areas of support and pressure relief, so it’s soft where you want it and firm where you need it.
+Using their proprietary Harnessing Intelligent Ventilation & Energy technology (HIVE®) they add precision-cut channels to this layer.
+HIVE® technology creates targeted areas of support and pressure relief, so it’s soft where you want it and firm where you need it.
 (81% of consumers say targeted back support is important for them when choosing a mattress).
 Plus the channels allow for even more airflow to keep you cool and comfortable through the night.

 All of these innovative layers rest on top of Amerisleep’s Bio-Core foam.
 This durable support foam stands the test of time so well, Amerisleep offers two decades of total warranty coverage to prove it.
 No other mattress on our list has a longer warranty.

 Another way Amerisleep protects its customers, in addition to their industry-leading warranty, is with their risk-free 100-night sleep trial.
 As long as you give their mattress a fair chance for 30 nights, they will give you a full refund if you’re not completely happy.
 They’ll even help you find a place to recycle it!